 Accidents happen every day.
 The best way to prepare for an accident is by having insurance.
 Truckers need many different coverage to stay compliant with the Federal and State regulations.
-But, what coverage do you need to purchase to ensure your vehicle is covered?
+But, what coverage do you need to purchase to ensure YOUR vehicle is covered?
 Physical Damage Insurance for Truckers is the coverage you need.
 However, what is Physical Damage Insurance?

 What is Physical Damage Insurance?

-Physical Damage insurance is coverage for your truck and it is usually packaged to include Comprehensive and Collison insurance.
-While Physical Damage coverage is not a federally required insurance coverage for Truckers, if you have a lien on your truck, the lien holder might request you to obtain this coverage.
-However, anyone is able to purchase this coverage for their truck.
+Physical Damage insurance is coverage for YOUR truck, with Comprehensive and Collision usually packaged inside Physical Damage Insurance.
+Truckers not not federally required to have Physical Damage coverage.
+However, if you have a lien on your truck, the lien holder might request you to obtain this coverage.
+But, anyone is able to purchase this coverage for their truck.

 Generally, there are two main components of a Physical Damage policy: Comprehensive and Collision coverage.
 While some policies have the option to purchase separately, most carriers include the coverage as one package policy.